Industrial America and the Progressive Era – 1876-1929

 Pullman Strike1894

-1894 – The Pullman Strike, a nationwide railroad strike begins on May 11 and lasts until July 20, 1894.
-Pitting the American Railway Union against the Pullman Company, the main railroads, and the federal government, was a turning point for US labor law.
+1894 – The Pullman Strike, a nationwide railroad strike, began on May 11 and lasted until July 20, 1894.
+Pitting the American Railway Union against the Pullman Company, the main railroads, and the federal government was a turning point for U.S. labor law.

-1896 – Utah is admitted to the United States.
+1896 – Utah was admitted to the United States.

 The Plessy v.
 Ferguson case was a landmark decision of the U.S. Supreme Court that upheld the constitutionality of racial segregation laws for public facilities as long as the segregated facilities were equal in quality.
 The decision legitimized the many state laws re-establishing racial segregation that had been passed in the American South after the end of the Reconstruction Era.